The Field Station is celebrating 50 years in 2017!

 Hiram College’s James H. Barrow Field Station – one of Ohio’s most spectacular classrooms – fuels hands-on research and real life experience for students.

-The Field Station's buildings, animals, natural and semi-natural areas are maintained entirely by college students under the direction of faculty and professional staff.
+The Field Station's buildings, animals, wildlife rehabilitation center and natural and semi-natural areas are maintained entirely by college students under the direction of faculty and professional staff.
 Student workers involved with grounds keeping also gain experience with woodworking, landscaping and trail maintenance.
 Teaching experience is gained through the nature education outreach programs.
 These programs, which are developed and executed by Hiram students, are designed to educate pre-college students about the natural history of Northeast Ohio and such critical issues as habitat preservation and conservation of natural resources.